Polish love poem

 In 1513 the first book is printed in Polish and in 1543 Mikolaj Rej found the national literature with his writings and poems.
 Jan Kochanowski write some masterpieces of lyric poetry.
 The Polish poet S. F. Klonowic traces bourgeois paintings.
 Andrzej Morsztyn is a court poet.
 W. Potocki holds the first place in the epic poetry.
 During the reign of the Saxon kings, poetry plunges into obscurantism.

-In the 18th century there are, Ignacy Krasicki, A. Naruszewicz, S. Trembecki, and Tomasz Kajetan Wegierski satirical and libertarian poet.
+In the 18th century, grammars and dictionaries appear.
+For this century, it is necessary to quote, Ignacy Krasicki, A. Naruszewicz, S. Trembecki, and Tomasz Kajetan Wegierski satirical and libertarian poet.
 In the 19th century it's romanticism with, A.Malczewski, S. Foszcznski and Zaleski.
 Will succeed four poets T. Lenartowicz, W. Pol, Berwinski and Norwid, both romantic and precursor of symbolism.
 There will also be the lyrical poems of Maria Konopnicka.